The Harvesters (painting): Cycle

 The surviving Months of the Year cycle are:The Gloomy Day, The Hunters in the Snow, and The Return of the Herd are on display in the Kunsthistorisches Museum in Vienna.
 The Hay Harvest is on display in the Lobkowicz Palace in Prague.
+The Harvesters is at the Metropolitan Museum in New York.

 Legacy

 Legendary animation director, Hayao Miyazaki took inspiration from this painting for his short film Mr. Dough and the Egg Princess.